 In Kenya’s evolving real-estate market, one truth remains constant — the most exceptional properties rarely make it to public listing sites.
 Whether it’s a Grade-A office tower, a landmark hotel, or prime development land, many high-value transactions happen quietly, away from the spotlight, through trusted relationships and discreet representation.
 At Newpoint Properties, we’ve seen this...

-Foreigners interested in acquiring property in Kenya often have questions about the legalities and processes involved.
+Foreigners interested in acquiring property in Kenya often have questions about the legalities and processes involved in foreign property ownership in Kenya.
 This guide answers key FAQs to provide clarity on foreign land ownership in Kenya.
 Can Foreigners Own Property in Kenya?
 Yes, non-citizens can own property in Kenya under leasehold tenure for up to 99 years.
-Article 65(1) of the Constitution of Kenya (2010) provides that a person...
+Article 65(1) of the Constitution...